chichiprojects/chich/README.md

-This weather helps find locations and display weather conditions for different locations.
+This weather app helps find locations and display weather conditions for different locations.